luckiday/CS174-w20-a1/README.md

    ![navigator](docs/image-09.png)

-8. You should see all the files you downloaded from GitHub here.
+8. You should see all the files you downloaded here.
 Click them open to make sure you can see the code.
 Now you can read it all here.

    ![url bar](docs/image-10.png)